 Time: 3-4 hours

-Change what you think of when you think of Arkansas mines.
-This won’t be walking deep into the mountain with lanterns.
+A trip to Wegner Crystal Mines won’t be walking deep into the mountain with lanterns like in Snow White.
 This is surface mining in the dirt.
 A pit mine.
-Plenty of crystals to treasure and buckets to fill.
-Still a mine, just a different kind.
+There are plenty of crystals to treasure and buckets to fill on the surface or easily accessed after a shallow dig.
+It still counts as a mine; it’s just a different kind.

 The Crystal Forest Mine